virendra1400/Business-Insights-Using-Power-BI/README.md

 ## Data Model

--Data modeling serves as a crucial foundation for the report, playing a pivotal role in its construction.
+- Data modeling serves as a crucial foundation for the report, playing a pivotal role in its construction.
 All visualizations are built upon this data model, making its integrity and structure vital for accurate insights.

--Effective data modeling is imperative as poor practices can significantly impact the overall performance of the report.
+- Effective data modeling is imperative as poor practices can significantly impact the overall performance of the report.
 To ensure high-quality modeling, adhering to best practices is essential.

--For this project, we have implemented the Snowfall data modeling method, leveraging its strengths to optimize our analytical approach.
+- For this project, we have implemented the Snowfall data modeling method, leveraging its strengths to optimize our analytical approach.